lexibank/tlopo/out/vol2/chapter4.md

 ## 2.3.
 Current

 Several terms denoting current or flow of water can be reconstructed for POc.
-Reflexes of &ast;qaRus and &ast;tape occur as both noun and verb.
-A third term, POc &ast;ma-qañur ‘floating, adrift’ is a stative verb.
-There is also the doublet POc &ast;qaliR/&ast;saliR ‘to flow, drift, float’, which has general application, i.e. to the movement of birds, winds and liquids.
+Reflexes of _&ast;qaRus_ and _&ast;tape_ occur as both noun and verb.
+A third term, POc _&ast;ma-qañur_ ‘floating, adrift’ is a stative verb.
+There is also the doublet POc _&ast;qaliR_/_&ast;saliR_ ‘to flow, drift, float’, which has general application, i.e. to the movement of birds, winds and liquids.

 <table>
 <tr>